Ravencentric/awesome-arr/.github/pull_request_template.md

 ## Submission

-- Name - A one-two line description that clearly explains what the project does, without marketing fluff.
+- Name - A short description that clearly explains what the project does, without marketing fluff.

 ---